librestock/documentation/docs/index.md

 Welcome to the LibreStock Inventory documentation.
 This system helps manage yacht provisioning inventory with features for product management, order tracking, and audit logging.

-Built with NestJS (backend), TanStack Start with React 19 (frontend), PostgreSQL, Better Auth, and TypeORM.
+Built with Effect.ts on Bun (backend), TanStack Start with React 19 (frontend), PostgreSQL, Better Auth, and Drizzle ORM.

 ## Quick Links